OlexiyChornovil/flinkProject/README.md

     All predictions are being updated with each new data point from the stream.

+    Update: Additionally, I created a "v3", because previously, my jobs did recalculate the Batched data, and it came to my attention, that I should probably also be able to apply predictions on already processed data.

 ### youtube link to my presentation
 Unfortunatly my video Capture died few times.
 Also I did find at one point that I was using old version of my project for one file.
 I am very sorry for this.
 Hopefully I could explain and show everything I need.